Periodontal Disease in Cats: Stages, Symptoms, and Treatment Options

 • Highlight the health benefits of consistent care

-This session will cover the latest diagnostic techniques, treatments, and preventive strategies for feline periodontal disease and other oral health issues.
+This insightful session, originally part of the DVM Central Expo - Dental Edition powered by Vet and Tech, covers the latest diagnostic techniques, treatments, and preventive strategies for feline periodontal disease and other oral health issues.

 Instructor: Jeanne R. Perrone